YOUTH SEXUALITY SERIES INTRODUCTION

 PPL YOUTH SEXUALITY SERIES - INTRODUCTION

-By PPL Board Member Dr. Patricia Lee June
+By PPL Board Member Dr. Patty Lee June

 Dr. June is a practicing Pediatrician in Moultrie, GA.
 Dr. June graduated from Emory University School of Medicine in 1975 and has been in practice for 44 years.
 She completed a residency at University of Alabama Hospital, is certified in Internal Medicine and is affiliated with Colquitt Regional Medical Center.
 Dr. June serves as a board member of the Amerian College of Pediatrics as well as Presbyterians Protecting Life.